|

 - long-term animal studies have also found that exposure to organic mercury (such as methylmercury) at high levels can cause nervous system damage; damage to the kidneys, stomach, and large intestine; changes in blood pressure and heart rate; adverse effects on male reproductive organs, sperm, and developing fetuses; and an increase in the number of spontaneous abortions and stillbirths.

-Because mercury is particularly troublesome for developing nervous systems, fetuses, infants, and young children are most at risk.
 The National Academy of Sciences states that mercury in pregnant women disrupts the development of brain cells in their babies.
-A January 2003 report by Centers for Disease Control concluded that one in six women of childbearing age have mercury in their blood above the level that would pose a risk to a developing fetus.
-Clearly, pregnant women and parents of young children should take extra precautions.
+A report by Centers for Disease Control concluded that one in six women of childbearing age have mercury in their blood above the level that would pose a risk to a developing fetus.
+Clearly, pregnant women and children should exercise extra caution when it comes to fish consumption.

-- PSR Guide: The Physicians for Social Responsibility (PSR) has a nice wallet-sized card that rates fish for mercury contamination.
+(NO LONGER AVAILABLE) that includes a wallet-sized card that rates fish for mercury contamination.
 However, be sure to pay attention to the little "over-fished" symbol next to some species so you don't solve your mercury problem only to contribute to the decline of a disappearing fish species.

-- Tuna Tabulator/Tuna Calculator: The PSR Guide follows the US FDA's rather lax guidelines for consumption of tuna.
-The Natural Resources Defense Council has put together a table for tuna consumption based on the US EPA's more cautious mercury guidelines.
-It lets you figure out the safe amount of tuna for you or your child based on body weight and tuna type (solid white or chunk light).
-Similarly, the Environmental Working Group has a calculator-style tool that helps you do the same thing.
+based on the US EPA's mercury guidelines, which are more cautious that the FDA's guidelines (which, unfortunately, tend to have dominant influence on recommendations made by mainstream food experts).
+The NRDC table lets you figure out the safe amount of tuna for you or your child based on body weight and tuna type (solid white or chunk light).
+Similarly, the Environmental Working Group has a

 |